CoGenCast: A Coupled Autoregressive-Flow Generative Framework for Time Series Forecasting: Experiments

 \paragraph{Encoder-Decoder Variants.} To verify the effectiveness of our encoder-decoder architecture, we conduct experiments with encoder-decoder variants.
 For the encoder-only variant, we retain the former encoder and add a linear layer at the end of the model.
 For the decoder-only variant, we retain the latter decoder and the denoising decoder.
 As shown in Table~\ref{tab:Encoder-Decoder Variant}, the full encoder-decoder architecture achieves superior results compared to both variants on all datasets.
 Notably, the significant performance degradation in the decoder-only variant underscores the critical role of the encoder in providing semantic conditioning for the generative process.
 Meanwhile, the performance gap between the full architecture and the encoder-only variant verifies that integrating flow matching into the autoregressive optimization captures continuous dynamics more effectively than a linear layer.
 Overall, these results confirm that combining bidirectional context modeling in the encoder with causal representation generation in the decoder is necessary, and the proposed encoder–decoder architecture is essential to achieve the superior forecasting performance.

 \paragraph{Ablation on AR-Flow.} Table~\ref{tab:ar_meanflow_ablation} presents the ablation study results to evaluate the individual contributions of the autoregressive mechanism and the flow-matching mechanism.
 We compare the full model with three variants: w/o AR, w/o Flow and w/o AR-Flow.
 The results clearly show that removing either component leads to a significant degradation in forecasting accuracy.
 Specifically, the w/o AR variant exhibits a substantial increase in MSE, confirming that LLM-based semantic understanding is crucial for capturing long-term contextual dependencies.
 Simultaneously, the w/o Flow variant performs worse than the full model, validating that the flow-matching mechanism effectively models the continuous temporal dynamics in time series data.
-Ultimately, the full model achieves the best performance by successfully coupling these two methods.
+Ultimately, the full model achieves the best performance by successfully coupling these two methods, proving that structural semantic understanding and continuous stochastic modeling are both essential for forecasting performance.

 \paragraph{Ablation on Context Features.} As shown in Figure~\ref{fig:text_ablation}, to investigate the impact of specific context features on forecasting performance, we conduct a detailed ablation study.
 The considered variants include removing the entire textual input (w/o Text), as well as selectively excluding domain knowledge (w/o Domain), task instruction (w/o Instruction), and statistics information (w/o Statistics).
 The results indicate that the complete text-guided framework consistently yields the best performance.
 This confirms that the incorporation of context features provides essential guidance, effectively enhancing forecasting accuracy.
-Notably, removing the statistics information generally leads to a more pronounced error increase compared to other sub-components, further confirming its effectiveness and necessity.
+Furthermore, it is particularly notable that removing the statistics information generally leads to a more pronounced error increase compared to other sub-components.
+Notably, all statistics information do not incorporate any future or target information, ensuring that no information leakage occurs.